25 Awesome at-Home Raspberry Pi Project Ideas

 6 – Smart button

-This one is not an entire project, but an idea to have in mind when you start a new project.
-It’s a smart button that will push what you want when you ask for it.
-It’s the perfect tool to turn any dumb device into a smart device.
+This is not necessarily a whole project, but more of a starting point.
+You can have a smart button that pushes what you want when you want it.
+It’s the perfect tool to turn any dumb device into a smart one.

-For example, you could switch lights, start the coffee machine, open the garage door or whatever.
-You can even use it to hit a key on your computer.
+For example, you can use it to turn on the lights, start the coffee maker, open the garage door, or whatever.
+You can even use it to press a key on your computer if you want.

-You may control the button with your smartphone or other apps like Alexa or IFTTT.
-But you can also control it from your Raspberry Pi if you need to integrate it into a more significant project (ex: start the air conditioner when the temperature exceeds a certain threshold).
+The default use for this type of button is to control it from an app on your smartphone.
+But like the smart lights I mentioned earlier, you can also control it from your Raspberry Pi if you want to integrate it into a more meaningful project (e.g., start the air conditioner when the temperature exceeds a certain threshold).

-This button is awesome and available at a very affordable price if it’s useful for you (check the price on Amazon).
-It can save you a lot of time and expense for some projects, so in some cases, it can be a good choice.
+This button is awesome and available at a very affordable price (check the price on Amazon).
+It can save you a lot of time and money for some projects, so it’s probably worth it.

 7 – Desktop notifier